hamelsmu/get-lambda/README.md

 3. Setup a new [ssh key in lambda](https://cloud.lambdalabs.com/ssh-keys) named `lambda-new`.
 And save the private key locally.
 You will need the private key to ssh into the instance after it is created.

-4. Go to your Actions tab and enable workflows.
+4. Go to your Actions tab and enable workflows if they aren't already enabled.
+Then click on the `Lambda Instance Creation`